 ADVENT Resources from Loyola Press

 Besides lighting the Advent wreaths in our classrooms/advisories each Monday, there are a few other things we will ask homeroom/advisory teachers/theology teachers to do for Advent.
-The Advent Committee along with Dan Hughes and Father Jason met to come up with this year's campus activity.
-Even students in religious ed and parish staff will be invited to participate.
+The Advent Committee met to come up with this year's campus activity.
+Students in religious ed and school will be invited to participate.
 We are happy to do a unifying project for the entire parish and school.
 The goal is to provide each of the parish religious ed and school divisions with the same THEME, but have grade-level appropriate activities to correspond with this theme.
 So as a school, we'll share the same ADVENT theme, but complete slightly different activities.
-You can see an advance picture of the poster below.
-Your HOS or Committee will explain by the end of the day on Tuesday this week.
-This poster should go up outside your classroom in the hallway BEFORE you leave for Thanksgiving break.
+Here is the link to the GOOGLE DOC OF THE DIRECTIONS.
+Materials will be distributed next week.

 ADVENT FOOD DRIVE FOR PARISH NEEDY - The NHS, NJHS and ES Student Council will be conducting the food drive for the parish.

 Please help encourage support of this as our St. Vincent DePaul Society at St. Benedict counts on the school's support.
 We would like the whole PK-12 school families and all the RE families to participate.
 More to come soon.
-Thanks to Zora Voynavich, Janelle Stolz and Rachel Nemes for their assistance.
+Thanks to Zora Voynavich and Rachel Nemes for their assistance.